IlanCosman/tide/README.md

 Tide can easily produce the same prompt as [Pure][].
 Run `tide configure` and select the Pure style.

-You can still take advantage of all of Tide's features while using the Pure style, though it will display less information by default.
+You can still take advantage of all of Tide's features while using the Pure style, though the style does display less information by default.

 <br clear="right"><br>